sbh4th/website/content/project/u2/index.md

 date = "2018-08-29T15:12:54-04:00"
 draft = false
-summary = "Evaluating the impact of daycare on women and children" tags = ["evaluation", "randomized", "women's empowerment"] title = "Affordable Daycare To Empower Indian Women"
+summary = "Evaluating the impact of daycare on women and children" tags = ["evaluation", "randomized", "women's empowerment", "Past"] title = "Affordable Daycare To Empower Indian Women"
 # Featured image
 # To use, add an image named `featured.jpg/png` to your project's folder.